Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic07/assignment07_unsupervised_learning.md

 Authors: [Olga Daykhovskaya](https://www.linkedin.com/in/odaykhovskaya/), [Yury Kashnitskiy](https://yorko.github.io).
 This material is subject to the terms and conditions of the [Creative Commons CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 Free use is permitted for any non-commercial purpose.

-**Same assignment as a [Kaggle Kernel](https://www.kaggle.com/kashnitsky/a7-demo-unsupervised-learning) + [solution](https://www.kaggle.com/kashnitsky/a7-demo-unsupervised-learning-solution).**
+**Same assignment as a [Kaggle Notebook](https://www.kaggle.com/kashnitsky/a7-demo-unsupervised-learning) + [solution](https://www.kaggle.com/kashnitsky/a7-demo-unsupervised-learning-solution).**

 In this task, we will look at how data dimensionality reduction and clustering methods work.
 At the same time, we'll practice solving classification task again.

 We will work with the [Samsung Human Activity Recognition](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) dataset.
-Download the data [here](https://drive.google.com/file/d/14RukQ0ylM2GCdViUHBBjZ2imCaYcjlux/view?usp=sharing).
 The data comes from accelerometers and gyros of Samsung Galaxy S3 mobile phones ( you can find more info about the features using the link above), the type of activity of a person with a phone in his/her pocket is also known – whether he/she walked, stood, lay, sat or walked up or down the stairs.

 First, we pretend that the type of activity is unknown to us, and we will try to cluster people purely on the basis of available features.
 Then we solve the problem of determining the type of physical activity as a classification problem.